LSE–Gaddafi affair: LSE's video link-up with Gaddafi

-On 2 December 2010, in a video-link conference hosted by the LSE, of LSE Global Governance, introduced Muammar Gaddafi as "Brother Leader," and referred to him as "the world's longest serving national leader."
+On 2 December 2010, in a video-link conference hosted by the LSE, Alia Brahimi of LSE Global Governance, introduced Muammar Gaddafi as "Brother Leader," and referred to him as "the world's longest serving national leader."

 I will be chairing this on behalf of Howard Davies, the LSE's Director who unfortunately couldn't make it this evening, but who sends the following message, “You are most welcome here Colonel Gaddafi.
 We wish you had been able to deliver some Libyan weather at the same time” -this is the message from Howard Davies -- “We are pleased to be asked to train Libya officials, and we hope the relationship will continue.”

 Gaddafi used the occasion to denounce the Lockerbie bombing as a "fabrication and creation" of Ronald Reagan and Margaret Thatcher, and revealed that the Libyan national, Abdelbaset al-Megrahi, who was convicted of the bombing and imprisoned in Scotland in 2001, but returned to Libya in 2009 on health grounds, was preparing a multi-million pound compensation claim against Britain for false imprisonment and medical neglect.
-At the end of the lecture, Muammar Gaddafi was given a black baseball cap bearing the bright red LSE logo.
+At the end of the lecture, Muammar Gaddafi was given a black baseball cap bearing the bright red LSE logo by Brahimi.
 "You're in good company," he was assured.
 "Mandela, Kofi Annan, and Bill Clinton also have them."